YiMihi/elm-with-jwt/outline.md

 - How to call an API with Elm
     - Call unauthenticated route from [nodejs-jwt-authentication-sample](https://github.com/auth0-blog/nodejs-jwt-authentication-sample) GET `/api/random-quote`
 - How to authenticate with JWT
-    - Sign up form view and POST users `/users`
+    - Register and POST users `/users`
-    - Create login view and POST to create session token `/sessions/create`
+    - Log in and POST to create session token `/sessions/create`
-    - Save token to localStorage and verify authentication
+    - Verify authentication
     - Make authenticated API requests GET `/api/protected/random-quote`
     - Log out (remove token)
 - ...etc